Louise Redknapp

-Louise Elizabeth Redknapp (née Nurding; born 4 November 1974), known simply as Louise, is an English singer, dancer and media personality.
+Louise Elizabeth Redknapp (née Nurding; born 4 November 1974), known mononymously as Louise, is an English singer, dancer and media personality.
 She was a member of Eternal, an R&B girl group which debuted in 1993 with their quadruple-platinum studio album Always & Forever.

 In 1995, she departed from the group for a solo career.
 Aside from music, Redknapp has presented several television shows and was a judge on the UK version of So You Think You Can Dance.
 She was married to the English former footballer Jamie Redknapp.
 In 2016, Redknapp reached the final in the fourteenth series of BBC One's Strictly Come Dancing.
-Redknapp's memoir entitled You've Got This: And Other Things I Wish I Had Known was released in 2021.
+Her memoir, entitled You've Got This: And Other Things I Wish I Had Known, was released in 2021.

 Redknapp has released five studio albums: Naked (1996), Woman in Me (1997), Elbow Beach (2000) and, following a 17-year hiatus from recording, Heavy Love (2020).
 Redknapp's Greatest Hits was released on 2 June 2023 and contains reimagined versions of her past singles plus five new songs.
 Her fifth studio album, Confessions, was released in May 2025; a preceding single, "Confession", was released in February 2025.
+To date Louise has sold over 15 million records worldwide.